petitioner0/project-visualizer/README.md

 ### Installation

-download this package, place this package under the `Assets` directory.
+Download this package, place this package under the `Assets` directory.\
+Or Download the version in release packed as `.unitypackage`

 ### Usage